 Big city retiree sends kudos for day surgery care at CDH, proving you don’t have to be a long-time resident to be treated like family at CDH.

-Seniors in the Cowichan Valley will soon have improved access to long-term care with the addition of 80 new publicly funded beds in the community.
+Seniors in the Cowichan Valley will have improved access to long-term care with the addition of 80 new publicly funded beds in the community.

 Meet Mike Wright, BC Ambulance Service community paramedic and former chief power engineer.
 As a Community Paramedic, Mike has his finger on the pulse of his community.